foconer/springboot-helloworld-k8s-manifest/README.md

 * Install minikube

 Deployment Instruction
-* Start docker and minikube, check with commands
+* Start Docker and Minikube, then verify using the following commands
   - docker container ls (check to see that minikube container is running)
   - kubectl get nodes (check that a nodes exists)
 * Clone this repository